MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 There are many reasons why businesses fail to tap into the full potential of their data.
 It might be because business functions work in silos, where each team uses different tools and standards for data analysis.
 Or it might be a failure to link key performance indicators to overall business goals.

-Data democratization helps deliver that value back to business and achieve challenging business growth targets.
+Data democratization helps deliver that value back to business and achieve challenging targets for business growth.

 ### Governance